Neighbours from Hell 2: On Vacation

-On October 8, 2020, a remastered compilation of the first two games titled Neighbours Back from Hell was released on Nintendo Switch, PlayStation 4 and Xbox One.
+A remastered compilation of the first two games titled Neighbours Back from Hell was released on Nintendo Switch, PlayStation 4 and Xbox One in October 2020.
 It features increased framerate and HD visuals.

 Plot

-Mr. Rottweiler, tired of Woody's jokes, goes on holiday around the world with his mother and girlfriend Olga.
-He didn't know, however that he became a star of the next season of the self-titled reality show, which is another opportunity for Woody to make pranks.
+Mr. Rottweiler, tired of Woody's jokes, goes on holiday around the world with his mother.
+He didn't know however that he became a star of the next season of the self-titled reality show, which is another opportunity for Woody to make pranks.
 In the end, the ship they travel with collides with an iceberg and sinks, but Rottweiler rescues himself finding a lifeboat, sailing ashore with his mother and unknowingly with Woody.

 Gameplay

-In the sequel of the game Neighbours from Hell, the player travels to various locations around the world, especially China, India and Mexico.
+In this sequel of the game Neighbours from Hell, the player travels to various locations around the world, namely China, India, and Mexico.
 The game is slightly harder as a new character appeared, the Neighbour's Mom, who can also beat up Woody along with her son.
 The player character now has three lives instead of one, and if he is spotted by the Neighbour or his Mom, Woody will be kicked to another area and lose a life.
 There is also a character named Olga, the woman that the Neighbour is attracted to, and player can use various things to have Olga beat him up (such as breaking the chair Neighbour is standing to and being a Peeping Tom while Olga is having shower).
 Olga also has a child who is often picked on by the Neighbour and he is not harmful to the player.
 As the game progresses, the player unlocks various new locations.

-Ports and re-releases
+Ports and rereleases

+A selection of levels from the game were included with the GameCube and Xbox versions of the original title, which was released in March 2005 exclusively in Europe.

+A Nintendo DS port of the game, simply titled Neighbours from Hell, was released exclusively in Europe on June 30, 2009.
+While the cover art and title imply that the game is a port of the original game, the game only contains the sequel.
+A North American release by DreamCatcher Interactive under the name of Prank'd - Pranking Your Way Around the World was planned and rated by the ESRB, but was never released.

-The original Microsoft Windows version was digitally re-released on GOG.com with the previous game by JoWood on June 9, 2009.
+The original Microsoft Windows version was digitally rereleased on GOG.com with the previous game by JoWood on June 9, 2009.
 It was released on Steam by Nordic Games on November 7, 2013 after successfully getting Greenlit by the community.

 A mobile port of the game was released worldwide by THQ Nordic for iOS and Android on May 25, 2017 on the App Store and Google Play, respectively.
-A port for macOS was released on the App Store on June 22, 2017.
+A port for macOS was released on the App Store on June 22 of the same year.

-A port for Nintendo DS was released on June 30, 2009.
-Although its title Neighbours from Hell implies the first game, it contains only the second game from the franchise.